natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Ki-10-II%20C.md

 It has been in the game since the start of the Open Beta Test prior to Update 1.27.
 The Ki-10-II C is no longer acquirable in the game but is retained by those who obtained it before its removal.
 The Ki-10-II has a good turn rate, fair climb, low speed, and minimal armour.
 It is faster and climbs better than other biplanes, but has weaker guns and protection.
 The Ki-10-II can turn-fight well at low altitudes, but should avoid stalls and spins.
 Its 7.7 mm guns have low fire rate and poor belts.
 Stealth belt is the best choice.
 The Ki-10 should not attack armoured targets or bombers, but focus on other biplanes or slow monoplanes.
 Aim for the wings, not the fuselage.
 Teamwork is essential for the Ki-10.

 ;Nicknames:

-* IJA Pilot Abbreviation: ''Kyū-Go Sen'' (九七戦, "9-5 Fighter")
+* IJA Pilot Abbreviation: ''Kyū-Go Sen'' (九五戦, "9-5 Fighter")
 * Allied reporting name: Perry

 == General info ==